 Former LDF Director-Counsel Elaine Jones, who received the Joseph D. Lowery Lamplighter Award in April 2003, commented:

 “For at least 20 years beginning in the 1980’s Rev. Lowery used his extraordinary leadership and organizational talents serving as the Chair of a new group known as the Black Leadership Forum.

 Black leaders from diverse fields would meet at regularly scheduled intervals and spend a couple of days discussing issues of immediate and long-term concern to Black America.
-We would not have won many battles without Joe Lowry’s steadfast leadership of the Forum.
-LDF is immensely grateful for his hands-on involvement and for educating the far-flung AA community and leadership about what was at stake in many important civil rights cases.
+We would not have won many battles without Joe Lowery’s steadfast leadership of the Forum.
+LDF is immensely grateful for his hands-on involvement and for educating the far-flung African American community and leadership about what was at stake in many important civil rights cases.

 He was truly LDF’s partner and brought along with him all those who contributed greatly to our ultimate success.
 LDF depended on him; we will always be grateful to this immensely caring, strategically-brilliant civil rights hero.”

 Later in life, Rev. Lowery continued to attract national attention, particularly after he delivered the benediction at former President Barack Obama’s 2009 inauguration.
 “Lord, in the complex arena of human relations, help us to make choices on the side of love, not hate; on the side of inclusion, not exclusion; tolerance, not intolerance,” Rev. Lowery powerfully proclaimed at the time.
 “And, as we leave this mountaintop, help us to hold on to the spirit of fellowship and the oneness of our family.
 Let us take that power back to our homes, our workplaces, our churches, our temples, our mosques, or wherever we seek your will.”
 That same year, President Obama presented Rev. Lowery with the Presidential Medal of Freedom, the highest civilian honor in the United States.